 Rust, Patina and Passion…

-From dirty metal, I craft shimmering shapes that seduce with the pure elegance.
+" Of the world's most circulating material iron, I craft shimmering shapes that seduce with the pure elegance.

 Rust is metal decomposing, like a flower that fades.

 I find my inspiration in nature.
 That's how it started- I found a rusty piece of metal.
 Where it came from and how long it was there, I do not know, but with its patina and various layers of rust, it seduced me.
 The sheet was hard and dirty, gave me blisters, cuts and burns.
 But the passion and curiosity took me further, my first creation was a lily.

 This is how I work.
 With contrasts in form and material, turning on traditional concepts, I let myself get seduced…"

 IN GRYON CH

 Since 2013 im spending winter half year in a Swiss alpvillage named Gryon.
 It was love brining me to the medieval little village after an interesting meeting during Vasaloppet, a 90 km cross country race in Sweden.
 Now its not only the love for the man bringing me there every year, also the mountains and the skiing and other activities the mountain brings!

 2020 my atelier I Switzerland was inaugurated and the creative space LA VIRE was created.
 This atelier is placed in the middle of the village and is shared with other creative souls.